“She’s Just Shy…” It’s an Easy Label to Give Her

 If you’ve ever worried that your daughter won’t put herself out there, I’m here to reassure you.

-Some children are naturally more soft-spoken, just like some children are loud and gregarious.
-In my book, The Child Whisperer, I call the four main ways that children move through life the 4 Types of children.
+Some children are naturally more soft-spoken, while others are loud and outgoing.
+In The Child Whisperer, I describe these unique qualities as the 4 Types of children.

-Your sensitive daughter expresses a lower level of movement in her thoughts, behaviors, and body language.
-She needs time to get familiar with people or places before jumping in.
-If you try pushing her into new situations too fast, it can backfire.
+Your sensitive daughter expresses a gentler, more reserved quality in her thoughts, actions, and body language.
+She needs time to warm up to new people or situations.
+If she’s pushed too quickly, it can backfire.

 TIP: Suggest that she sit quietly with a decision before she acts on it.
 If she does, she will make the better choice.
 Every time.
 Not because sitting quietly is the best way for everyone to make decisions—but because it’s the best way for her.